wardanabeta-code/menantikan/.qoder/quests/live-preview-adjustment.md

 2. **Different Data Sources:** EditorPreview uses formData directly while InvitationViewPage uses sampleContent or actual invitation data
 3. **Inconsistent Text Display:** Hero section shows different text in each preview
 4. **Theming Differences:** Different approaches to applying template configurations
+5. **Template Preview Discrepancies:** TemplatePreviewPage has its own rendering logic that may differ from both editor and full-screen previews

 ### Solution Approach

-To achieve consistency, we will:
+To achieve consistency across all three preview contexts, we will:
-1. Refactor both preview components to use a shared rendering logic
+1. Refactor all preview components to use a shared rendering logic
-2. Ensure both components use the same data flow and section rendering order
+2. Ensure all components use the same data flow and section rendering order
-3. Align the styling and theming approaches between both components
+3. Align the styling and theming approaches between all components
-4. Standardize the section components used in both previews
+4. Standardize the section components used in all previews
 5. Create a unified data transformation pipeline
+6. Ensure Template Preview uses the same rendering approach as the other previews

 ### Current Architecture Diagram